aldopando/BellabeatCaseStudy/README.md

 	- `hourlyIntensities_merged.csv`
 		- The table is in **long format**.

 			- It has more than column apparently representing more than one variable.
-In reality, the second column represents an aggregate function to calculate the **average** of intensity state exhibited during a specific hour by the user.
+In reality, the second column represents an aggregated function that calculates the **average** of intensity level exhibited during a specific hour by the user.
 In other words, the column `AverageIntensity` is the statistical summary of the variable `TotalIntensity`.
 Therefore, this dataset only contains one variable where each row represents one observation of this variable at a specific time.

 	- `hourlySteps_merged.csv` - The table is in **long format**.